10 Ways to Create a Positive Learning Classroom Environment with Children

 10. Be fair and kind, but with clear boundaries

-Taking the time at the beginning of the year to ensure the environment is a positive, safe place for all will have a huge impact on the children and their learning.
+Taking the time at the beginning of the year to set up a positive, safe learning environment will have a huge impact on the children – and on your lessons too.

 Susan Brown